Soybean prices hit 11-year lows05/10/2019 | Soybean Exports, Policy, Soybean News, Ag Awareness, Economics

 “This is one of the most challenging periods of time we’ve faced in agriculture since the ‘80s,” said Grant Kimberley, director of market development for the ISA.
 “Stocks are so large, competition is so strong from other parts of the world, and we don’t have access to the largest market in the world which accounts for 60 percent of global soybean sales.”

-As farmers continue to see prices well below cost of production, U.S. Agriculture Secretary Sonny Perdue announced today through Twitter that the USDA, at the White House’s request, is looking at a potential second aid package, though no details have been provided.
+U.S. Agriculture Secretary Sonny Perdue confirmed today through Twitter that the USDA, at the White House’s request, is looking at a potential second aid package, though no details have been provided.

 The tweet came as Trump and U.S. Trade Representative (USTR) Robert Lighthizer said they were hiking the tariff rate—from 10 percent to 25 percent—on $200 billion worth of Chinese goods.
 Trump confirmed today that USTR had begun the process to add a 25 percent tariff on an additional $325 billion worth of Chinese goods.